MrKartikL/TESLA/README.md

 ## Groups and support

-if you want new features, or announcements, you can follow our [UserbotIndo Channel](https://t.me/userbotindocloud).
+if you want new features, or announcements, you can follow our [TESLA](https://t.me/PROJECT_TESLA).

-For discussion, bug reporting, and help, you can join [Userbotindo Support Group](https://t.me/userbotindo).

 ## Credits